dipankarpaul2k/JavaScript-Notes/README.md

 In this series I will be sharing my journey in learning Javascript and posting my own notes from the process.
 These notes can be helpful for beginners in learning this amazing language.

-If you find anything error or wrong information, feel free to contact me [Dipankar Paul](dipankarpaul2k@gmail.com).
+If you find anything error or wrong information, feel free to contact me.
+I may not be able to reply all the messages, but I do read them all.

+Dipankar Paul 😀 | 👉 <dipankarpaul2k@gmailcom>

+___

 ## contents 👇: